 All of this boils down to what is meaningful to us and what we derive meaning from.

 If I want to write an essay and instead decide to watch a bunch of awful 80s music videos I’ve certainly done “nothing” in the sense that I’ve negated my previously held goal.
 But what if this negation leads to creation?
 What if this form of procrastination, active creation of “nothing” or what some people might call “laziness” is actually a good way to do something?

 I’ve argued for this before on my blog Abolish Work on a post called Laziness – A great Way to Get Stuff Done:

 In it, I suggest that the reader thinks about a time that they’ve (among other things) lost something.

 I posit that often what helps people isn’t constantly thinking about it until you want your head to explode.
 Instead, I suggest that it was more likely solved by giving yourself a minute (or maybe much more) and just stopping to think.
 Maybe you even turn your attention to something else.
 With the point being that you went and did something else or, within the category of searching at least, nothing to find it.

-Because sometimes after doing (or not doing) that it all comes back to you.
+Because sometimes after doing (or not doing) than it all comes back to you.
 The solution hits you, the thing you forgot comes into your head as quickly as it had left.
 The lack of effort you put into it in such a case is definitely a factor.
 This is why people often suggest that others sit down, take a breather and maybe focus on something else for a bit.
-Constantly worrying yourself about something you lost is often a much better way to unnecessarily stress yourself out then to actually find what you’re looking for.
+Constantly worrying yourself about something you lost is a much better way to unnecessarily stress yourself out then to find what you’re looking for.